 It’s no secret that breweries and dogs are a popular combination, especially in the warm weather months.
 Finding a taproom to bring your four-legged friend to during the winter, however, is a bit more challenging.
 Luckily, Massachusetts has several beer makers who are as crazy about canines as they are about can releases.
-Below, we’ve highlighted ten of them with spacious taprooms that welcome dogs inside all year long.
+Below, we’ve highlighted a number of them with spacious taprooms that welcome dogs inside all year long.
 It should go without saying that responsible dog owners need to keep their pets leashed, respect that not all patrons are animal lovers, and recognize that some dogs aren’t suited for the noisy, crowded conditions in many taprooms.
 Use discretion.

-Though Trillium’s new Fort Point restaurant and brewery aren’t allowed to welcome dogs because of food service ordinances, their Canton brewery has been dog friendly since it opened in 2016.
+Though Trillium’s Fort Point restaurant and brewery in Boston aren’t allowed to welcome dogs inside because of food service ordinances, their Canton brewery has been dog friendly since it opened in 2016.
 The spacious and open taproom is ideal for playful pups, and hand-crafted Alehound Dog Treats made from spent grains are aways on hand.
 Humans will appreciate the 20-plus beers on draft and the food trucks on weekends.

 “We love our furry friends, so we’ve decided to allow dogs in the taproom seven days a week” says the Castle Island website.
 Like other breweries, they’re expected to remain on-leash and need to be comfortable with crowds and children.
 Marketing Manager Janine Pohorely reports that the taproom staff loves four-footed visitors and always has plenty of treats on hand.
 For taproom visitors who walk upright, treats include 16 lines of the freshest Castle Island beer you’ll find anywhere, and an industrial-yet-cozy beer hall with communal tables, board games and a retail shop for takeaway beer.